 Tax Account Transcript - A tax account transcript shows any payments and any later adjustments either you or the IRS made after the tax return was filed.
 This transcript shows basic data, including marital status, type of return filed, adjusted gross income and taxable income.

-You must submit the tax transcript and all W-2 statements (both parties) for the year indicated.
+You must submit the tax return transcript and all W-2 statements (both parties) for the year indicated.
 The Financial Aid Office can subsequently adjust the FAFSA to include only the pertinent income (student and custodial parent).
 Note that proof of separate residence will also be required (utility bills, signed leases, etc.).

 Victims of identity theft who cannot get a return transcript or use the IRS Data Retrieval Tool must call the IRS’s Identity Protection Specialized Unit (IPSU) toll-free number at 800-908-4490.
 After the IPSU authenticates the tax filer’s identity, she can ask the IRS to mail her an alternate paper tax return transcript known as the TRDBV (Transcript DataBase View) that will look different than a regular transcript but that is official and can be used for verification.